 Garland Technology is dedicated to high standards in quality and reliability, while delivering the greatest economical solutions for enterprise, service providers, and government agencies worldwide.

-For years now we all have read about the difference between data capture off a span/mirror port and an inline network TAP.
+For years now we all have read about the difference between data capture off a span/mirror port and a network TAP.

-Packet Pioneer was interested to see the difference between a data stream captured on a network TAP versus a SPAN port.
-So they set up a test with a few PCs, a TAP, a SPAN port, a couple of hardware network analyzers, and a healthy stream of data.
+Packet Pioneer, Chris Greer was interested to see the difference between a data stream captured on a network TAP versus a SPAN port.
+So he set up a test with a few PCs, a TAP, a SPAN port, a couple of hardware network analyzers, and a healthy stream of data.

 Packet Pioneer connected two PCs to a basic Cisco Catalyst Switch at 100Mbps.
 A throughput test using iPerf was configured and run between the two machines.
-On one of the PCs, they placed a 100Mbps TAP, and placed a hardware analyzer on it to capture.
-Lastly, they configured a SPAN on the switch to forward all traffic to and from this port to another hardware analyzer.
+On one of the PCs, he placed a 100Mbps TAP, and placed a hardware analyzer on it to capture.
+Lastly, he configured a SPAN on the switch to forward all traffic to and from this port to another hardware analyzer.

 Below is a basic drawing of the setup.